clayton14/scene-2-uwmf/doc/Reference.md

 A `SingleColorTexture` can be created using any `Texture` property’s drop-down menu.
-If property is set to a `SingleColorTexture`, then you can click on the texture and edit its one property property:
+If property is set to a `SingleColorTexture`, then you can click on the texture and edit its one and only property: `color`

-- `color`

 ### `InvisibleTexture`